 Unusual Fire & Explosion Hazards: Extremely flammable.
+Contents under pressure.
 This material can be ignited by heat, sparks, flames, or other sources of ignition (e.g., static electricity, pilot lights, mechanical/electrical equipment, and electronic devices such as cell phones, computers, calculators, and pagers which have not been certified as intrinsically safe).
 Vapors may travel considerable distances to a source of ignition where they can ignite, flash back, or explode.
 May create vapor/air explosion hazards indoors, in confined spaces, outdoors, or in sewers.
+This product will float and can be reignited on surface water.
+Vapors are heavier than air and can accumulate in low areas.
 If container is not properly cooled, it can rupture in the heat of a fire.
-Hazardous combustion/decomposition products, including hydrogen sulfide may be released by this material when exposed to heat or fire.
+Hazardous combustion/decomposition products, including hydrogen sulfide, may be released by this material when exposed to heat or fire.
 Use caution and wear protective clothing, including respiratory protection.